Algorithmic Disgorgement

 Definition

-Algorithmic disgorgement, also called model disgorgement or model deletion, is the compelled removal of machine-learning artifacts that were built from unlawful, deceptive, or otherwise improper data practices.
+Algorithmic disgorgement, also called model disgorgement, model deletion, or destruction of affected work product, is the compelled removal of machine-learning artifacts that were built from unlawful, deceptive, or otherwise improper data practices.
 It extends ordinary data deletion.
 The target is not only the raw record.
 It is the value that moved from the record into a model, embedding, feature store, threshold, face template, evaluation set, product, or other derived work product.

 The term is legal and operational before it is technical.
-A regulator or court may order deletion or destruction.
+A regulator or court may order deletion, destruction, non-use, third-party notice, certification, or a technology-specific ban.
 Engineers then have to determine what artifacts are affected, whether selective removal is possible, whether retraining is necessary, and how to prove compliance.
 Algorithmic disgorgement is related to Machine Unlearning, but it is not the same thing.
 Machine unlearning is a family of technical methods.
 Disgorgement is the institutional demand that unlawful advantage not remain inside the system.

 How It Works